misd-service-development/drupal-cambridge-theme/README.md

 ### Touch Icons

 Drupal allows you to change the University's favicon natively, but to change the Web Clip icon for iOS devices install the [Touch Icons](https://drupal.org/project/touch_icons) module.

-### Views

-A carousel can be created using the Views module.

-The requirements are:

-- The view is called 'Carousel' and has one or more block displays.
-- The blocks are placed in the 'Carousel' region.
-- The format is an unordered 'HTML list', the row class is 'campl-slide campl-column12' and the list class is 'campl-unstyled-list campl-slides'.
-- There are 2 fields:
-    1. An image (886x432), which has the field class 'image-container' and is linked to the relevant URL.
-    2. A caption, which has the field class 'campl-slide-caption', is rewritten to '&lt;span class="campl-slide-caption-txt"&gt;[CAPTION_FIELD_PATTERN]</span>' and is linked to the relevant URL.
-- All default views classes are turned off.